Relating Checkpoint Update Probabilities to Momentum Parameters in Single-Loop Variance Reduction Methods: Main Results and Related Discussions

-In contrast, all $\alpha\in [0,1]$ settings are allowable in Algorithm \ref{Katyusha-H}, but we actively choose to reduce the acceleration strength and successfully get compensated by the reduction of the per-iteration cost in expectation.
-As a result, Corollary \ref{corollary, epsilon needed} proves that such trade-off can be utilized to get near-optimal complexity in expectation, while adopting the most aggressive acceleration under high-cost-based variance reduction is theoretically inferior.
+In contrast, in the considered noise-absent finite-sum problem, all $\alpha\in [0,1]$ settings are allowable in Algorithm \ref{acceleration framework} and there is no accumulated error term, but we actively choose to reduce the acceleration strength and successfully get compensated by the reduction of the per-iteration cost in expectation.
+The analysis shows that in Algorithm \ref{acceleration framework}, acceleration comes with implicit price of heavier variance reduction (achieved by more per-iteration cost), hence the trade-off should be considered in certain scenarios even when the gradient oracle is noise-free.

-Third, when the target accuracy $\epsilon$ can be determined in advance and the condition (\ref{epsilon needed, condition}) is satisfied, the parameter setting (\ref{epsilon needed, alpha choice}) has its own merits.
-Concretely, since the mini-batch size $b=1$ is the smallest possible choice and $p_t$ is smaller than that under larger $\alpha$ choice (e.g., $\alpha=1$), Algorithm \ref{Katyusha-H} under (\ref{epsilon needed, alpha choice}) achieves the near-optimal complexity with less per-iteration cost, which is desirable in the finite-sum optimization.

-We believe that the proposed active acceleration-variance reduction trade-off is of theoretical value, and may be of general interest beyond the considered problem setting and methods of this article.

-Finally, without requiring the condition (\ref{epsilon needed, condition}) and the knowledge of $\epsilon$, Algorithm \ref{Katyusha-H} achieves the near-optimal complexity in expectation, which significantly improves upon the previous best $\mathcal{O}(n+n/\sqrt{\epsilon})$ complexity of single-loop VR methods \cite{driggs2022accelerating} under the same conditions, as the following proposition states.
+Finally, Algorithm \ref{acceleration framework} achieves the near-optimal complexity in expectation under standard assumptions, which significantly improves upon the previous best $\mathcal{O}(n+n/\sqrt{\epsilon})$ complexity of single-loop VR methods \cite{driggs2022accelerating} and matches the lower bound $\Omega(n+\sqrt{n}/\sqrt{\epsilon})$ up to a logarithmic factor.